remcostoeten/whatsapp-online-status-tracker/README.md

 ### Roadmap

-I have a React/NextJS api route working which i might make avaialble someday.
-Also displaying  data e.g. logging doesn't do anything on the front-end.
-Logs are filled in json format so u can api yourself in the root.
+I have a React/NextJS API route working which I might make available someday.
+Also displaying data, e.g. logging, doesn't do anything on the front-end.
+Logs are filled in JSON format so you can API yourself in the root.